nicolelaine/nicolesiggins.com/content/misc/making-this-hugo-site/index.md

           publish_dir: ./public
 ```

+It's important that once you push your site to Github, that you ensure that your permissions for the repo are correct, otherwise the Github actions won't be able to resolve.

+For the repo you want to deploy, go to Settings > Actions > General > Workflow permissions, and make sure that the "Read and write permissions" button is selected.
+And remember to save!

+You'll then need to make a small change to your site, and push again to Github, so that workflow can run, and create the gh-pages branch for you.

+Once this happens, you'll need to get Github Pages set up.

+Go to Settings > Pages > Build and Development and choose "Deploy from a branch."
+Choose gh-pages and leave it set as /root.

+Further down the page you can add your custom domain.
+You'll also need to make sure your DNS records / name servers are correct for Github at your domain registrar.
+My registrar is [Porkbun](https://porkbun.com/), who had a nifty little button for Github, that got this set up for me.

+I hope this helps!

 ## Got any feedback?

 Please get in touch!
 I'm learning as I go and appreciate any tips and tricks! 😊